 Hi!
 My name is Rosien.
-Pronounced as Rosie with an extra -n, not like Rosheen or whatever English speakers make of it.
+Pronounced as Rosie with an extra n.

 In a former life I was a library-bound, archive-dwelling aspiring academic (I have an MA in Military History).
-After graduation I set out to travel and worked for several years as a scuba dive instructor in Malaysia, Indonesia and Oman, then cycled all the way from Iran to Spain.
+After graduation I set out to travel and worked for several years as a scuba dive instructor in Malaysia, Indonesia and Oman.
+To come back home, I cycled all the way from Iran to Spain.
 It took six months and was, I know this is a cliché, a truly epic trip.

 About the title